 Later, swelling worsens, which may cause drooling and noisy breathing.
 Once swelling occurs, blockage of the airway and death may occur within hours.

 Doctors usually can diagnose submandibular space infection by examining the mouth.

 If the examination is unclear, doctors do a computed tomography (CT) scan.
 However, if an airway blockage appears to be developing or may occur soon, they initiate treatment quickly and postpone the CT scan.

-> Treatment must be done quickly to prevent blockage of the airway.
+Treatment for submandibular space infection must be done quickly to prevent blockage of the airway.

-> Doctors take the person to the operating room and use a fiberoptic scope to help guide a plastic breathing tube through the nose into the windpipe (trachea) to keep the airway open.
+Doctors take the person to the operating room and use a fiberoptic scope to help guide a plastic breathing tube through the nose into the windpipe (trachea) to keep the airway open.
 Then doctors surgically open the infected area to allow the infection to drain.

 Antibiotics such as clindamycin are given by vein.